hud987/bikesafeapp/README.md

   <img src="readmeFiles/bikerInitial.png?raw=true" />
 </p>

+## Features

+The app consists of separate driver and bicyclist portions

+### Dyanimc Filter

 <p align="center"><img src="readmeFiles/workingFilter.gif?raw=true" /></p>

+Each driver has a filter to select relevant bicyclists

+### Dyanimc Notifications

 <p align="center"><img src="readmeFiles/workingNotifications.gif?raw=true" /></p>

-## Features

-The app consists of a menu on the left and router sandbox on the right.

-### Sandbox
-In the router sandbox, move nodes and routing tables to simulate any network.
+When a bicyclist appears within a driver's filter, they recieve a notification.
+THis notification show the location of the bicyclists relative to the driver

 * __Move Nodes:__ Nodes can be moved around by clicking and dragging.
 Nodes can overlap but can't be dragged offscreen.